Southwest Federal Center in Southwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Education • Environment • Horticulture & Forestry.
 A significant historical year for this entry is 1934.

 Location.
-38° 53.228′ N, 77° 0.742′ W. Marker is in Southwest Federal Center in Washington, District of Columbia.
-Marker can be reached from 1st Street Southwest south of Independence Avenue Southwest, on the left when traveling south.
+Marker has been permanently removed.
+It was located near 38° 53.228′ N, 77° 0.742′ W. Marker was in Southwest Washington in Washington, District of Columbia.
+It was in Southwest Federal Center.
+It could be reached from 1st Street Southwest south of Independence Avenue Southwest, on the left when traveling south.
 Touch for map.
-Marker is at or near this postal address: 229 First Street Southwest, Washington DC 20024, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 229 First Street Southwest, Washington DC 20024, United States of America.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Bartholdi Fountain (a few steps from this marker); a different marker also named Bartholdi Fountain (within shouting distance of this marker); A Historic Landscape (within shouting distance of this marker); Capitol Square, SW (within shouting distance of this marker); American Veterans Disabled For Life Memorial (about 400 feet away, measured in a direct line); O Say Can You See (about 500 feet away); United States Botanic Garden (about 500 feet away); a different marker also named Capitol Square (about 600 feet away).
-Touch for a list and map of all markers in Southwest Federal Center.
+At least 8 other markers are within walking distance of this location: Welcome to a Sustainable Landscape (a few steps from this marker); Bartholdi Fountain and Gardens (within shouting distance of this marker); a different marker also named Bartholdi Fountain (within shouting distance of this marker); a different marker also named Bartholdi Fountain and Gardens (within shouting distance of this marker); A Historic Landscape (within shouting distance of this marker); a different marker also named Bartholdi Fountain and Gardens (within shouting distance of this marker); Capitol Square, SW (within shouting distance of this marker); a different marker also named Bartholdi Fountain and Gardens (within shouting distance of this marker).
+Touch for a list and map of all markers in Southwest Washington.